-- Neutering one or both of them is likely to lessen some of their natural desire to compete or fight.
+- Neutering both animals is important to lessen some of their natural desire to compete or fight.

 - Regular daily exercise will help them to expend any pent-up energy and aggression.

-If you have young children in your home or simply don’t want to have to constantly worry about the possibility of your pets suddenly lashing out at each other for seemingly no reason, it is less risky for you to get at least one female.
+If you have young children in your home or simply don’t want to have to constantly worry about the possibility of your pets suddenly lashing out at each other for seemingly no reason, it is advised to get both pets neutered.